mpollmeier/scala-repl-pp/README.md

 ```
 To add multiple dependencies, you can specify this parameter multiple times.

-Alternatively, use the `//> using lib` directive in predef code or predef files:
+Alternatively, use the `//> using dep` directive in predef code or predef files:
 ```
-echo '//> using lib com.michaelpollmeier:versionsort:1.0.7' > predef.sc
+echo '//> using dep com.michaelpollmeier:versionsort:1.0.7' > predef.sc

 ./scala-repl-pp --predef predef.sc